-Cerber Security Scanner is a sophisticated and extremely powerful tool that inspects every file and folder on a website for traces of malware and backdoors, changed and new suspicious files.
-The scanner verifies the integrity of WordPress, plugins and themes and prevent them from being infected with unforeseen malware.
+Cerber Security Scanner is a sophisticated and powerful tool that inspects every file and folder on a website for traces of malware and backdoors, changed and new suspicious files.
+The scanner verifies the integrity of WordPress, plugins, and themes and prevents them from being infected with unforeseen malware.
 Let’s take a look at the scanner settings.

 Custom signatures allows you to add your own additional scan signatures.
 They will be used by the scanner during the PHP code inspection for each file containing PHP code.

 Use Unwanted file extensions field to specify a set of file extensions to look for and include files with such extensions in the results of scan.